sdds/sdds/README.txt

 * sdds_constants.gsl - Generate the default constants for sDDS
 * sdds_make\_<OS>.gsl - Generates the Makefiles for the different operating systems
 * sdds_skeleton - Generates a skeleton for new examples dependent on topics and roles

-## Acknowledgements

-sDDS Logo Copyright CC BY 3.0 - Scheme by Flaticon from Freepik

 ### This Document